UARK-AICV/IAI/README.md

 #### [[paper]](https://arxiv.org/abs/2309.13550)

 ## About this repo
 While cleaning the code for this repo takes some more time, I can still provide the data in case anyone needs it.
 Email your request to Trong Thang Pham - tp030@uark.edu.
-Note that because this dataset is built from [REFLACX](https://physionet.org/content/reflacx-xray-localization/1.0.0/) and [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/), please attach proof that you can access and download those data (screenshots are fine).
+Note that because this dataset is built from [REFLACX](https://physionet.org/content/reflacx-xray-localization/1.0.0/) and [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/), please attach proof that you can access and download those data.

 ## Introduction